DELROY WILSON (b. 1948 - † 1995)

 1977 - Pressure Sounds - studio - discs: 1

 This twenty tracks album presents already known material from the great and late Delroy Wilson.
 But the big difference from what can be found elsewhere is that all these tracks were mixed by Lloyd "Prince Jammy" James.
 It seems that these remixes were aimed to be used by the Sound System, this explains their rawer atmospheres.
 These recordings mixed at King Tubby's and produced by Bunny Lee were given to Count Shelly to be released.
 In early 1978 "Twenty Golden Hits" appeared on Shelly's London based Third World label with no proper notes.
 It seems that this set was never released in Jamaica.
 The album quickly disappeared.
 Here we have the opportunity to discover this obscure set.
 The Prince Jammy treatement is great.
 He reduced the tracks to thier essential bone, with the voice appering dry and immediate.
 A fine work that will be for sure appreciated by the hardcore Reggae listeners.
 The material was cut at Channel One (Ernest Hookim engineers), Dynamic Sounds Recording Studio (Carlton Lee engineers), Harry J Recording Studio (Sylvan Morris engineers) and Randy's Studio 17 (Errol "Errol T" Thompson engineers).
 Later all the tapes were brought to Tubby's.
-The top gems are "A Bright And Sunny Day", "Can I Change My Mind", "Find Yourself Another Girl", "Ms. Grace", "Living In The Foot Steps Of Another Man", "Better Must Come", "Love Uprising", and "Conquer Me".
+The top gems are "A Bright And Sunny Day", "Can I Change My Mind" (stellar tune here !), "Find Yourself Another Girl", "Ms. Grace", "Living In The Foot Steps Of Another Man", "Better Must Come", "Love Uprising", and "Conquer Me".
 The list of the players is huge, it reads The Aggrovators, The Wailers plus other top names.
 Dedicated to those that are easly fitting in discovering new soundscapes of something already known but presented in a totally new shape.